leo-bogert/bumblebee-multiscreen-tools/README.md

     * CPU load of processes with niceness > 0 is ignored when considering whether to upclock.
 Niceness is the Linux name for process priority, higher values equal lower priority.
 To launch a command with the default niceness of 10 use ```nice command_name```.
   * Intel Turbo Boost is enabled.

-#### Detecting dock state right at startup and switching screen accordingly
+#### Detecting dock state at startup/logout and switching screen accordingly

 Use ```display-setup-script``` as follows on LightDM:
 ```shell